pndurette/spinnaker-playground/README.md

 ### Connect to your Spinnaker

+**NB:** Only proceed once `kubectl get all --namespace $SPIN_NAMESPACE` show all deployments in Ready state!

 #### Spinnaker UI

-In a new terminal window, port-forward the Spinnaker UI (Deck, port 9000)
+In a new terminal window, port-forward the Spinnaker UI (Deck, port 9000).

 ```bash
 export KUBECONFIG=$HOME/.kube/k3s-spin.yaml